 When deciding on any gym equipment, there are a few factors to weigh to determine which is the “best”, and that is going to vary from person to person.
 You’ll want to think about your specific needs, but we recommend factoring in the price, the materials used, and the overall strength of the bar.

 Let’s start with money.
 In terms of finding a budget-friendly barbell, the Force USA Gunner Barbell is going to be the one for you.
-You won’t spend more than $350 on it, which is definitely the better deal of the two, but you aren’t sacrificing utility since it’s actually stronger than the Ohio.
+This bar is definitely the better deal of the two with a price tag of around $300, but you aren’t sacrificing utility since it’s actually stronger than the Ohio.
 The only downside is that it’s not stainless steel, so you will want to clean it more frequently to keep it in good shape.
-However, that should only take around 20 minutes total.
+However, that should only take around 20 minutes in total.

 Is a Stainless Steel Barbell That Superior to a Zinc Barbell?